 - 1.1 This statement is submitted on behalf of Wates Developments Ltd. ('Wates') in relation to the Examination in Public of Winchester City Council ('the Council') Local Plan 2020-2040 ('the Local Plan').
-Carter Jonas LLP is instructed by Wates. - 1.2 Wates is promoting the development of land on the northern edge of Winchester, ('the site' or 'Pudding Farm'). - 1.3 The site is identified in the Strategic Housing & Economic Land Availability Assessment (SHELAA) (December 2021) as site reference HW03.
-The SHELAA confirms that the site is 'deliverable' and 'developable' with no identified environmental, historical, constraints, and only limited physical constraints (this includes flood risk, which is disputed).
-Wates confirms that the site remains available for development.
-It is therefore considered wholly suitable for allocation through the Local Plan. - 1.4 Wates has been supportive of the preparation and principal direction of the key elements of the plan.
-Wates supports the overall strategy and the aim to provide a stable policy context for developers to help deliver much needed housing across the Local Plan area in a sustainable manner. - 1.5 Wates made representations in response to the consultations held on the informal (Regulation 18) Plan and the Publication Plan (Regulation 19) consultation on the Local Plan. - 1.6 In this submission, Wates sets out its responses to Matter 3: The Plan's vision and strategic policies. - 1.7 This statement should be read in combination with Wates' responses to the Inspector's others Matters.
+Carter Jonas LLP is instructed by Wates. - 1.2 Wates is promoting the development of land on the northern edge of Sutton Scotney ('the site').
+The site is identified in the 'Regulation 19' consultation draft of the Local Plan under draft Policy SU01 'Land at Brightlands' - 1.3 Wates has been supportive of the preparation and principal direction of the key elements of the plan.
+Wates supports the overall strategy and the aim to provide a stable policy context for developers to help deliver much needed housing across the Local Plan area in a sustainable manner. - 1.4 Wates made representations in response to the consultations held on the informal (Regulation 18) Plan and the Publication Plan (Regulation 19) consultation on the Local Plan. - 1.5 In this submission, Wates sets out its responses to Matter 3: The Plan's vision and strategic policies. - 1.6 This statement should be read in combination with Wates' responses to the Inspector's others Matters, especially with reference to its response to Matter 8.